-Murray Shire councillor Brian Sharp cited health reasons for his resignation on Monday.By Ruth Clayton
+Murray Shire councillor Brian Sharp cited health reasons for his resignation on Monday.RUTH CLAYTON February 21, 2013 4:56am

 The shock resignation of Murray Shire councillor Brian Sharp was announced at this week’s council meeting.

 Mayor Tom Weyrich addressed council at the start of Tuesday’s ordinary meeting in Mathoura and announced Cr Sharp, who served council for two weeks shy of 19 years, would be stepping down from his role as councillor, effective immediately, for health reasons.

 A by-election to replace Cr Sharp is expected to be held in May.